Safety

 Life Critical Expectations

-Our greatest focus is protecting and preserving the well-being of our great people.
-Our goal is an incident-free, injury-free workplace.
-We want everyone who comes to our sites to return home safely at the end of the workday.
-We are committed to creating a safe environment and work diligently to prevent incidents and injuries throughout all operations.
-We focus on continually improving our safety management systems and compliance programs by engaging our employee and contractor workforce via training, behavior-based safety programs, contractor safety councils, and sharing best practices and lessons learned.
+Our greatest focus is protecting the well-being of our people.
+Our goal is an incident-free, injury-free workplace where everyone who comes to our sites returns home safely at the end of the workday.
+We are committed to creating a safe work environment and preventing incidents and injuries across our operations.

 OSHA Voluntary Protection Program (VPP)